sprintertech/sprinter-sdk/docs/docs/03-sdk/02-advanced-usage.md

 # Advanced Usage

-This section explores advanced features and best practices for using the Sprinter SDK in your decentralized applications (DApps).

 ## Handling Errors

-The DApp is responsible for handling errors that occur during the transaction process.
+The dApp is responsible for handling errors that occur during the transaction process.
 Ensure to implement proper error handling mechanisms to provide a smooth user experience.

 ### Example